Industry TrendsSeptember 20, 202512 min read

 5. Internet of Things (IoT) and Smart Construction Sites

 IoT devices are transforming construction sites into intelligent environments that monitor everything from equipment performance to worker safety.
-Smart construction sites report 45% fewer safety incidents and 30% improved equipment utilization rates.
+IoT-instrumented sites tend to surface safety and utilisation issues earlier than manual reporting, which shifts the conversation from reactive incident response to upstream risk management.

 IoT Implementation Examples: